robfatland/reorganiseduponthefloor/cubase/halion.md

 - Close the editor and re-open it: Verify Halion starts in pretty much the same configuration
 - In Halion Master select the folder icon for 'Load Multi-Program'
     - The interface filter is Stupid: Click on Factory to De-select, make sure User is selected: Should see 'turn left'.
-    - I have no idea where User stuff is stowed
+    - I believe this is stored in the Project/Audio folder
 - Stop and re-start Cubase to verify everything is still there; instrument should again open in the same configuration
 - Optional: Check that the Instrument track can monitor a physical keyboard and play polyphonic samples at all pitches
 - Optional: Send the Instrument track to a Reverb FX track